eginez/blog-eginez/content/posts/go_generics_use.md

 At a first glance this is great solution for the problem.
 The error checking logic is localized to a single function, and the consumer only has to worry about checking the error when is about to return.
 However, when I tried to extende this solution to work on more than just once use case, I started running into some problems.

 The first thing I noticed is that one might want to do more than just call `ew.write`.
-In fact, ideally, we would handle arbitrary error throwing functions.
+In fact, ideally, we should be able to handle arbitrary error throwing functions.

-Closures seem like the write tool for that, our new error check structure would like so:
+Closures seem like the right tool for that, our new error check structure would like so:

 ```go
 type AnyFn func() (interface{}, error)